 Acting promptly and taking the right steps after suffering an injury can be the difference between maximum compensation and no compensation.
 These are the first five steps you should take immediately after your accident.

-5. Consult with a Utah personal injury attorney: Last but not least, you need to lawyer up.
-Be sure to hire a lawyer who specializes in the particular type of case you’re dealing with.
-For instance, don’t hire an attorney who specializes in truck accidents if you were involved in a birth injury.
+- Consult with a Utah personal injury attorney: Last but not least, you need to lawyer up.
+Be sure to hire a lawyer who focuses on the particular type of case you’re dealing with.
+For instance, don’t hire a truck accident attorney if you were involved in a birth injury.
 Your lawyer will help you gather evidence, build a strong case, negotiate for a fair settlement, and take your case to court if necessary.

 Compensation You Can Expect